roketworks/Monzo-Web-Client/README.md

 ## Building & Running

-Before you start you will need to have obained a client key & secret from the [Monzo developer dashboard](https://developers.getmondo.co.uk)
+Before you start you will need to have obained a client key & secret from the [Monzo developer dashboard](https://developers.getmondo.co.uk) and a local postgres database.

 1. Download or clone repository
 2. Create .env file in root directory based on sample.env (populate with your own configuration values)